 Must Have Apps for your Smart Phone After Moving to Camp Humphreys/ Pyeongtaek

 A community generated map tool.
-Since Korea hates Google and Google hates Korea, Waze is your best option for a GPS driving tool.
+Since Korea hates Google and Google hates Korea, Waze is one of your only English options for a GPS driving tool.
 Wazers (yes, these are people who use Waze) input new destinations and create a Waze ID for each one.
 Search for the Waze ID, pick the funny voice you want to navigate for you (Morgan Freeman!) and start exploring.
 A word of warning: Waze will take you on the weirdest and most dangerous routes.
 I have been on rice paddy roads with the concrete edges falling down into the rice stalks because waze will take the shortest route and end up avoiding highways.

 The Camp Humphreys app is very basic.
-I took all the useful phone numbers out of it and put them in my phonebook then deleted the app.
+I took all the useful phone numbers out of it and put them in my phonebook.
 For soldiers, the app keeps the Humphreys’ off-limit list updated.

 South of Seoul